My goals are not subtle.

 I joined the U.S. Navy in 2006 and was stationed in San Diego, where I served as a journalist and editor of the newspaper for the nuclear-powered aircraft carrier USS Nimitz.
 After I completed my enlistment, I attended San Diego State University and earned a B.S. in Television, Film, and New Media Production.
 My senior thesis film War Torn was awarded the Kathleen Kennedy Grant.

 I'm currently a second-year graduate student pursuing an MA in Theatre Arts (emphasis in playwriting) from SDSU.
-My play Affected Place was developed through the Veterans Playwriting Workshop at La Jolla Playhouse, which concluded with a public staged reading.
-My ten-minute play Corporate Deregulation received a staged reading as part of the Powers New Voices Festival at The Old Globe.Â
+My play Affected Place is a finalist for the Pegasus PlayLab, and was developed through the Veterans Playwriting Workshop at La Jolla Playhouse.
+My ten-minute play Corporate Deregulation received a staged reading as part of the Powers New Voices Festival at The Old Globe.